-DLG's Title VI Plan and LEP Policy are available for download on DLG's website, kydlgweb.ky.gov.
-Title VI application forms and checklists for sub-recipients are also available on the website.
+DLG's Title VI Plan and LEP Policy are available for download on DLG's website, https://dlg.ky.gov/Pages/index.aspx.
+Title VI application forms and checklists for subrecipients are also available on the website.
 DLG distributes information regarding Title VI requirements to applicants and sub-recipients in its published Kentucky CDBG Handbook, which is also available for download at kydlgweb.ky.gov and distributed at various training events.